-Bailey Gaylin Moore - Online Editor
+Bailey Gaylin Moore - Online Editor / Art Director

 I’ve always had a difficult time balancing a version of past and present selves - either being ashamed at who I was while feeling like I still am not doing enough for my present, my future.
 I’m attracted to the Past Ten project because it allows forgiveness and a sense of closure to the writer, even the readers who travel time with the author’s text.
 Instead of being trapped by the infinity of temporality, Past Ten hones in on two points in time, separated exactly by ten years.
-Between point A and point B, we can more clearly find pieces of ourselves that we may have forgotten, perhaps pieces that we tried to push down because the weight of some nostalgia can be more than all-encompassing.
+Between point A and point B, we can more clearly find pieces of ourselves that we may have forgotten, pieces that we tried to push down because the weight of nostalgia can be more than all-encompassing.

 Despite the heavier side of who we were, of what we’ve lost, it’s important not to forget.
 My present self is composed of layers of identities, pieces of being and time which are dependent on one another, which create my hopes, my fears — me in all my flaws and attributes.
 In less than a thousand words, Past Ten gave me a soft push towards reclaiming a former self without having to linger too long in nostalgia.
-As the Online Editor for the project, I’m excited to see how time and memory influences other narratives, and, if they’re lucky, perhaps we’ll seem some closure, a turned page.
+As the Online Editor for this project, I’m excited to see how time and memory influences other narratives, and, if they’re lucky, perhaps we’ll find some closure, a turned page.